zongnansu1982/BETA_benchmark_for_drug_target_prediction/README.md

 </tabe>

 # How to use
 We follow the copy-right policy regulated by the license in each database, and we cannot directly provide the datasets.
 Please refer to the license for the data download.

 - Data sources:
    - [DrugBank](https://go.drugbank.com/)
    - [bio2rdf](https://bio2rdf.org/)
    - [DiseaseNetwork](http://networkrepository.com/bio-diseasome.php)

-- Sample data:
+- Sample data: **The sample datasets are used for demonstration of the data format, you need downloading full datasets to run.
+Running sample dataset will result in failure of the program**
    - data_sample/input/done ## **Those are the datasets with a reduced size, please go the data sources to download the file with the corresponding names**
    - data_sample/output/\*.nq ## ** Those are the example networks used in the benchmark, including associations and mappings **
    - data_sample/output/datasets/experiment ## **Those are the example evaluation tasks for the benchmark, to generate the tasks needed a generation of the network first**